-Disagreements regarding the interpretation of sustainability norms are inevitable among users of common pool resources.
+Disagreements regarding the interpretation of sustainability norms are inevitable among users of common-pool resources.
 Norms can be ambiguous, and a changing context requires constant reinterpretation of agreed norms.
-Therefore, mechanisms should be in place to settle these conflicts at a low cost (Ostrom 1990: 100).
+Therefore mechanisms should be in place to settle these conflicts at a low cost (Ostrom 1990, 100).
 Typically, this involves a third party acting as a trusted mediator or arbitrator.
 Otherwise, users may not trust their shared governance system to comply with sustainability norms.
-This is especially true for less powerful users who need reassurance that more powerful users will not exploit their power advantage to interpret and enforce suitability rules in their favor.
+This is especially true for less powerful users, who need reassurance that more powerful users will not exploit their power advantage to interpret and enforce suitability rules in their favor.

-Interviewees largely agree that there are no effective dispute resolution mechanisms in place to resolve conflicts among space actors.
+Interviewees largely agreed that no effective dispute resolution mechanisms are in place to resolve conflicts among space actors.
 Existing frameworks include the Protocol on the Compulsory Settlement of Disputes of the International Telecommunication Union, the Claims Commission of the 1971 Space Liability Convention, and the Optional Rules for Arbitration of Disputes Relating to Outer Space Activities of the Permanent Court of Arbitration.
 However, these mechanisms have limited scope and have rarely been used.
-The most notorious case of successful dispute settlement was the payment of \$3 million by the Soviet Union to Canada for scattering radioactive debris over northern Canada.
+The most notorious case of successful dispute settlement was the payment of \$3 million CAN by the Soviet Union to Canada for scattering radioactive debris over northern Canada.
 This case remains exceptional, and respondents express the view that most major disputes are resolved through power dynamics rather than legal channels.
-This leads Interviewee 27, a CEO from the private sector, to conclude that "if there was nothing, it would be the same."
-Similarly, Interviewee 31 argues that "words are nothing in space", suggesting that any actor who wants strong enforcement needs to "go out there and enforce [its] policies".
-Interviewee 8 encapsulates the sentiment by stating, "we need a good sheriff, essentially."
+This led Interviewee 27, a CEO from the private sector, to conclude that "if there was nothing, it would be the same."
+Similarly, Interviewee 31 argued that "words are nothing in space," suggesting that any actor who wants strong enforcement needs to "go out there and enforce [its] policies."
+Interviewee 8 encapsulated the sentiment by stating, "We need a good sheriff, essentially."

-Self-determination
+Self-Determination

-Ostrom (1990: 101) argues that external political authorities can promote the development of appropriate sustainability norms by allowing users of common pool-resources to elaborate some of their own sustainability norms and acknowledging the legitimacy of such self-regulation.
-It remains an open question whether this factor is highly relevant for the management of global commons (Fleischman et al. 2014).
+Ostrom (1990, 101) argued that external political authorities can promote the development of appropriate sustainability norms by allowing users of commonpool resources to elaborate some of their own sustainability norms and acknowledging the legitimacy of such self-regulation.
+It remains an open question whether this factor is highly relevant for managing global commons (Fleischman et al. 2014).

-Most interviewees consider that users of orbital space have the capacity to build their own institutions.
+Most interviewees considered that users of orbital space have the capacity to build their own institutions.
 This is evidenced through a variety of intergovernmental, transnational, and international efforts, encompassing certification processes, guidelines, and cooperative platforms.
-Interviewees from the private sector argue that "the industry is self-regulating" (Interviewee 14) and that "the community is kind of organizing itself" (Interviewee 4).
-An illustrative example is the CONFERS initiative, which is a multi-stakeholder process dedicated to developing voluntary standards for onorbit servicing and proximity operations.
-A number of interviewees (14, 26 and 28) expressed a preference for user-led initiatives over governmental regulations, viewing them as more pragmatic and forward-thinking.
-They argue that private regulations effectively address the shortcomings of governmental oversight (Interviewees 15, 16, 18, 19, 26, and 28).
-However, a few interviewees raise concerns about insufficient recognition that some governments give to norms and standards put forward by non-state actors, including NGOs and academics (Interviewees 19 and 23).
+Interviewees from the private sector argued that "the industry is self-regulating" (Interviewee 14) and that "the community is kind of organizing itself" (Interviewee 4).
+An illustrative example is the Consortium for Execution of Rendezvous and Servicing Operations (CONFERS), which is a multistakeholder process dedicated to developing voluntary standards for on-orbit servicing and proximity operations.
+A number of interviewees (Interviewees 14, 26, and 28) expressed a preference for user-led initiatives over governmental regulations, viewing them as more pragmatic and forward thinking.
+They argued that private regulations effectively address the shortcomings of governmental oversight (Interviewees 15, 16, 18, 19, 26, and 28).
+However, a few interviewees raised concerns about insufficient recognition that some governments give to norms and standards put forward by non-state actors, including NGOs and academics (Interviewees 19 and 23).